 The North Rillito Interceptor Relief project will connect the NRI and the SRI in the Columbus Boulevard area.
 Ultimately this new connection allows the RWRD to convey 10 million gallons of wastewater a day, reducing the potential for sewer overflows and ensuring compliance with U.S.E.P.A. guidelines for capacity, management, operations and maintenance.

-The Relief project is currently in-design.
-Construction of new Relief Facilities will require heavy civil work related to excavation required for structures and the sewer siphon from the north bank to the south bank of the Rillito River.
+Construction of the new NRI Relief facilities requires heavy civil work related to excavation required for structures and the sewer siphon from the north bank to the south bank of the Rillito River.